yao-eastside/flappy_bird_ai/README.md

 ## Installation
 * install Python 3.7.2 (Python 3.6+ should work just fine)
-* create a venv and source to activiate it
+* create a venv and activiate it
 * pip install -r req.txt
 * config plaidml by running setup-plaidml
 * done